TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/cloud-integrations/thinger-io/_index.md

 ### Integrating {{% tts %}} Applications

-The first step to perform the integration, is to create a new plugin configuration.
+The first step to perform the integration, is to create a new plugin configuration on [Thinger.io](https://thinger.io/) Cloud.
 It is possible to create multiple configuration profiles with custom behavior for each application deployed in {{% tts %}}.
-To create a new application profile, just type the Application ID and press the green **Add Application** button.
-Note that the ID must be exactly the same identifier defined in {{% tts %}} application.
+To create a new application profile, just type the **Application ID** and press the green **Add Application** button.
+Note that this ID must exactly match the application ID defined in your {{% tts %}} application.

 {{< figure src="thingerio_default_settings.png" alt="[Thinger.io](https://thinger.io/) {{% tts %}} Plugin default settings" >}}

-The `Application Id` dropdown allows to select and configure a particular application profile, but if the "default" profile is selected, the configuration will be applied to all the applications integrated with the plugin.
+The `Application Id` dropdown allows to select and configure a particular application profile, but if the `Default` profile is selected, the configuration will be applied to all the applications integrated with the plugin.

 ### Uplink Settings